corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

     }
     ```

-`TestNetwork.forNetwork("sample-network")` creates a "connection" to the network created by the Corda CLI tool. `sample-network` here refers to the name given to the network when it was created.
-Behind the scenes, conventions are used to discover the containers that make up the network.
+`TestNetwork.forNetwork("sample-network")` creates a connection to the `sample-network` network created by the Corda CLI.
+Behind the scenes, conventions discover the containers that make up the network.
 The `use` method returns an abstraction of the network.
-This will allow you to connect to a node like so:
+This lets you connect to a node.

 `getNode("alice")` where `alice` is the name of the node as configured when creating the network using Corda CLI.
 This will return an abstraction of a Corda node, which will allow you to connect to the node and start a flow, for example.